kermit4/first_8_hours_of_rust/README.md

+point in time to show learing speed, see also https://github.com/kermit4/first_16_hours_of_rust

 THIS IS JUST A DEMO OF MY RUST SKILL LEVEL, IT IS NOT ACTUALLY VERY USEFUL

 If run with no args, it will listen for uploads.